bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Scopes and Instances

 Whenever we create a closure it scopes the parent functions variables and or arguments.
 Calling our closure function, `count()`, creates an `instance` of that scope.
-Calling `count()`  will scope the variable `count` and create a new instance.
+In otherwords, calling `count()`  will scope the variable `count` and create a new instance of that scope.
 But to access these instances we need to save them to a variable.

-> Whenever we call the closure function, it creates a new instance of the scope.
-AKA scoping the variable for short.
+> Whenever we call the closure function, it creates a new instance of that scope.
+AKA scoping the variable.

 To increment our scoped variable `count` we simply need a way to repeatedly use the scope that was created.
 We will store instances of the function `count()` inside variables, that is what creates our instances.
-We can create as many instances of `count()` as we would like.
+We can create as many instances of `count()`'s scope as we would like.
 Each variable is a seperate instance of the private variable `count`.

 ![f](https://imgur.com/IxE1pIz.png)

 The value of the `test` variable holds a function definition.
+Just like earlier, when `count()` is called, it goes through line by line, the program sees the 'return' keyword and the inner function is returned.
+Only difference is now we are saving this to variable.
 This means `test` is now a function expression, one of the features that makes functions in JS first class objects.

 ![f](https://imgur.com/bUDEB0H.png)

 The variable `test` holds the `anonymous function` that was returned by `call()`.
-We can execute, or call, this `anonymous function` stored within the `test` variable by calling it, just like a regular function by using `test()`.
+We can execute, or call, this `function definition` stored within the `test` variable by calling it, just like a regular function by using `test()`.
 The value of the `test` variable holds a function definition.
 This means `test` is now a function expression, one of the features that makes functions in JS first class objects.

 ![f](https://imgur.com/IxE1pIz.png)